Education Presentations & Opportunities

 Youth Programs Open Forum

-Representatives from the Youth Programs and FEI Jr/YR Committees will be on hand to answer questions or listen to suggestions regarding all of USDF’s youth programs from Jr/YR clinics to qualifying for NAJYRC.
+Representatives from the Youth Programs and FEI Jr/YR Committees will be on hand to answer questions or listen to suggestions regarding all of USDF’s youth programs from Jr/YR clinics to qualifying for NAYC.
 We encourage youth, parents and trainers to attend this informative session.
 Members of all ages and abilities are welcome to attend.

 Fox Village Advanced Software Applications Clinic